Fai/Fai/README.md

 # About Me
 - 👋 Sawasdee ka, Hello everyone.
-I’m Ruchida Pithaksiripan, my Thai nickname is Fai.
+I’m Ruchida Pithaksiripan, and my Thai nickname is Fai.
-- 👀 I’m interested in web & software development, data science, and AI.
+- 👀 I’m interested in web and software development, data science, and AI.
+- 💞️ My domain of expertise is in tech, F&B, retail, hospitality, tourism, and education, but I would love to explore more.
 - 📫 You can reach me via email or my [LinkedIn](https://www.linkedin.com/in/rpithaksiripan/)

 ## Tech Background